Virgin Islands Sailing Itinerary

 Here we stop in at Cruz Bay Town which is full of great restaurants and shops.
 Enjoy Wharfside Village, Pusser’s Landing, and other funky centers.
 Or take one last snorkel at Honeymoon Beach.
 This pretty, white sand beach, lined with palm trees, entices you with its crystal clear waters and offers fair snorkeling.

 Head to your final destination St. Thomas and delight in Frenchtown’s authentic Caribbean cuisine.
 Frenchtown is a small quaint town steeped in history and is home to some really great restaurants such as “Hook Line and Sinker”, “Alexander’s”, or “Craig and Sally’s”—where you will want to take your time choosing from the casual restaurant’s creative menu, everything from pasta to lobster or quail.
 Here you will make lots of friends as the bar is always filled with a crowd of friendly folks.
-A perfect dinning experience to conclude the perfect Caribbean yacht charter vacation!
+A perfect dining experience to conclude the perfect Caribbean yacht charter vacation!

 Contact Us to book your U.S. & British Virgin Islands sailing adventure today.